ingadhoc/purchase/purchase_usability/README.rst

 Several Improvements to purchases

+#.
+Make that, by default, links to purchase orders you "purchase" data and not only "quoatation"

 On purchase orders:
 #.
 Add button "Re-Open" on purchase orders to came back from "Done" to "Purchase Order" state, only available to purchase manager
 #.
 Make button send by email also available on done state on purchase orders